Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 Time Pressure Errors

-The GMAT Data Insights section gives 45 minutes for 20 questions.
+The GMAT Data Insights section gives you 45 minutes for 20 questions, an average of about 2 minutes 15 seconds per question.
 GI questions involve more visual processing than other DI types, which makes them feel slower.
-Two habits reduce this: previewing dropdown options before analysing the graph, and flagging questions that consume more than 3 minutes to revisit later.
-See our guide on GMAT practice tests for a structured approach to building timed fluency.
+Two habits reduce time pressure: previewing the dropdown options before analysing the graph (often eliminates the need for precise calculation), and flagging a question that is consuming too much time and returning to it at the end if time allows.

 KS

-Admitted to IIM Ahmedabad PGPx · 725 GMAT
+GMAT Focus 675 · Admitted to IIM Ahmedabad PGPx

 07 — Practice resources

-• GMAT Official Guide 2025–2026 — Primary source of official practice questions.
-The online question bank lets you filter by type including Data Insights.
+• GMAT Official Guide 2026–2027 (eBook + Online Question Bank) — The primary resource for official practice questions.
+The online question bank allows filtering by question type, including Data Insights.

-• GMAT Official Guide Data Insights Review 2025–2026 — Focused DI question collection including GI.
-Use after exhausting the main guide’s DI questions.
+• GMAT Official Guide: Data Insights Review 2026–2027 — A focused collection of DI questions including GI.
+Use once you have exhausted the main guide’s DI questions.

-• GMAT Focus Official Practice Questions — Data Insights — Standalone DI sets for targeted section practice.
+• GMAT Focus Official Practice Questions: Data Insights — Standalone DI question sets for targeted section practice.

 • GMAT Official Practice Exams 3–6 — Four additional full-length tests for later-stage simulation.

-• GMAT Club — Data Insights forum — Useful for high-difficulty practice when official material is exhausted.
+• GMAT Club: Data Insights forum — Community-sourced questions with expert explanations.
+Useful for high-difficulty practice when official material is exhausted.

 08 — Common questions